 I sincerely hope you figure out how to make an eco-friendly and effective water filter.
 That would be amazing.
 But for the time being, the product you are selling right now is, in my opinion, worthless.
 All form, and no function.

 Thinking about the fact that people are buying Soma filters under the false pretense that it is removing contaminants and improving the purity of their drinking water makes me one frustrated fellow.
 It is unconscionable.
 And that is why I stayed up past my bedtime to write this.
-Only people who know me know how big a deal that is!
+Only people who know me know what a big deal that is!

 To my readers, water is a critical element of life, without it you die.
 But we live in a toxic world, so it is imperative that you purify your drinking water.

-I recommend investing in a system that actually does that.
+I recommend investing in a proven, highly-effective filtration system proven.
 The sad reality is that most water filters are pretty lousy and filter out very little.
 So do your research.

 Here’s to truly clean water.